Ritterschaft/Android_Project_BMICalculator/README.md

 # Android_Project_BMICalculator

-This is an android based BMI calculator designed for male and female users (include who are under aged).
+This is an android based BMI calculator designed for male and female users (include who are under age).

 Height in meters is the inches multiplied by 0.0254.